mts-lucas/mts-lucas/README.md

 ### Hello there 👋
 I am Lucas an aspiring DEV

-- 🌱 I’m currently learning c and I'm producing a game using pygame library
+- 🌱 I’m currently learning C and developing a CRUD in that language
+- 🕹️ I'm producing a game using pygame library
+- 📙 I'm participating in a data science Bootcamp using the python language and the pandas library
 - 🎓 Undergratuated in Information Systems for UFRN

 <div align="center">